Article

 2. Take up space

-Harvard psychologist Amy Cuddy recommends Wonder Woman-style “power posing” (strong, outstretched arms and feet apart) to configure your brain to be more assertive, confident, and comfortable so you can be fully present in the office.
-Practice in a private place to give yourself a boost right before meetings, presentations, and other set-piece moments to boost your self-confidence in the workplace and build your professional presence.
+Harvard psychologist Amy Cuddy recommends Wonder Woman-style “power posing” (strong, outstretched arms and feet apart) to configure your brain to be more assertive, confident, and comfortable, so you can be fully present at work.

 3. Aim for respect, not to please

-Real confidence in the workplace comes from knowing your stuff, not from courting other’s approval.
-Yet, many of us feel pressured into people-pleasing at work and women are particularly vulnerable.
+Yet, many of us feel pressured into people-pleasing at work.
 But putting other people’s needs before our own is self-defeating.
 If you’ve got a big meeting or presentation coming up, take the time and space to practice and iron out any kinks in your delivery.
-Visualizing successful work moments is another great confidence-booster and will help you command the respect you deserve.

 4. Channel your unique, authentic strengths

-Trying to be a different version of yourself at work is exhausting for you and denies your employer of the benefits of your unique skill sets.
 Stop feeling insecure at work and embrace what makes you different – and special.
-HBR recommends finding your personal stories, experiences, and traits that combine to create your valuable point of view.
+Harvard Business Review recommends tapping into your personal stories, experiences, and traits that combine to create your valuable point of view.

 5. Use your body language to ‘hack’ feeling confident